Blossoms, food make Macon, Ga., worth the trip

-Perhaps the oldest architecture Macon has to offer, however, is the Ocmulgee National Monument.
+Perhaps the oldest architecture Macon has to offer, however, is the Ocmulgee Mounds National Historical Park.
 Featuring ancient Indian earth mounds and various tribal artifacts from different habitation periods, this National Park Service venue provides access to the interior architecture of the mounds and basic tourist amenities for those who would like to stay a bit to picnic and explore the grounds.
-While fees are charged during special events, day-to-day access to the Ocmulgee National Monument is free.
+While fees are charged during special events, day-to-day access to the Ocmulgee Mounds National Historical Park is free.

 Appetites: Whether you’re looking for roll-up-your-sleeves soul food or a high-end dinner splurge, you’ll find plenty of succulent options in this Southern city.
 One fancy yet frugal option exists at the Tic Toc Room.
 A former music venue famous for hosting performances by Little Richard, Otis Redding, James Brown and more, it provides a romantic atmosphere with a streamlined, modern vibe.